WebAhead/master-reference/coursebook/week-8/project.md

 #### Stretch goals - choose _one_ (ONLY IF YOU HAVE TIME)

 **As a** paranoid member of the current cohort, who believes in "what happens at FAC stays at FAC"
-> **I want** other's viewing rights to my posts to be restricted
+> **I want** others' viewing rights to my posts to be restricted
 > **So that** I feel free to be wildly opinionated with my crazy blogging.

 Acceptance criteria:

 + [ ] Only logged-in members of Founders and Coders can see any of the content on this site
 + [ ] Anyone who is logged in, but not part of the current cohort, should still see a list of blogs.
-But they should see nothing that I (the paranoid user) has posted.
+But they should see nothing that I (the paranoid user) have posted.

 **As** the author of my own posts (any authenticated user)
 > **I want to** be able to edit the posts that I have written (only my own)
 > **So that** I can retain editorial control & make sure my online content is the best it can be.

 Acceptance criteria: